SantFdez/dev-picoyplaca-javascript/README.md

 # Pico y Placa Project

 This project aims to say if a certain vehicle can be on road in a certain date and time.
-This Pico y Placa laws are based on June 2022 rules.
+This "Pico y Placa" laws were based on June 2022 rules.

-This project has two ways of use it: as a API, or as a Full-Stack project.
+This project has two ways of use it: as an API, or as a Full-Stack project.
 You will be guided through both forms in the sections bellow.

-# Understanding data
+## Understanding data

-This section will provide you information about the data used as input, and responses you will get of this API.
+This section will provide you information about the data used as input as well as the responses you will get of this App.

-Input data required:
+### Input data required:

 - _Vehicle plate_
 - _Date_
 - _Time_

-Output data:
+### Output data:

 - _If the car can be on road_